zenstorm8/php/README.md

 The apps here are NOT SECURE.
 It would be incredibly foolish to think a php app is secure.

-Ai can instantly code you a nice one page app in Rust, which uses actix web and other modern things to make a way more secure app.
+Ai can instantly code you a nice one page app in Rust, which uses something like actix web and other modern things to make a way more secure app.
 Make zero mistake- any well coded Rust app is far superior to any php app.
+Rust or to a lesser degree golang is far superior to php.

+Any php app you see on github will have security issues.
+That is an objective fact.